top of page

 Paper Mache Helmets, Skeletons, and more!

-Paper Mache is so much fun.
-We have made imaginary masks influenced by past cultures and their uses.
-As well as Día De Los Muertos sugar skulls.
-All age groups thrive with this wonderful art making process.
+Paper mache is an incredibly fun art form!
+We have created imaginative masks inspired by historical cultures and their purposes, as well as Día de los Muertos sugar skulls.
+Students of all age groups thrive in this engaging and versatile art-making process.

 bottom of page